shoreless-ltd/tbg-mattermost/README.md

   * Creation of an issue
   * Commenting to an issue
-  * Creation of new Releases
+  * Creation of new releases

 ## Requirements